- Switching from one operating system to another requires you to learn how to navigate different interfaces.

-The keyboard is quite different, and it will throw you off at first.
+The keyboard on a Chromebook is quite different, and it will throw you off at first.
 There are no function keys like F1 through F12 – who needs them?
-There's no Print Screen button either.
-Instead, on a model like the upcoming Google Pixelbook 2, there are keys for adjusting brightness and volume.
-Fortunately, Copy-Paste works the same as on a Windows PC (Ctrl C to copy, Ctrl V to paste).
+There's no Print Screen button, either.
+Instead, on a model like the Google Pixelbook 2, there are keys for adjusting brightness and volume.
+Fortunately, copy-paste works the same as on a Windows PC (Ctrl C to copy, Ctrl V to paste).

 3. Take a screenshot.

 Because there are no function keys, there is no Print Screen button to take a screenshot.
-On a Chromebook, you typically press Ctrl, then the Switch Windows button (which looks like a box with two lines next to it).
+On a Chromebook, you typically press Ctrl, then the Switch Windows button (which looks like a box with two lines next to it) to take a screenshot.

 4. Learn a new way to right-click.

 You won't need to right-click as much.
-Windows uses the right-mouse button in apps, but Chromebooks don't really use apps.
-If you do want to access the Save As command or Print function, use Alt then click for right-clicking.
+Windows uses the right-mouse button in apps.
+If you do want to access the Save As command or Print function, use Alt; then click for right-clicking.

 5. Learn how to print.

-You want to print from a Chromebook?
+Do you want to print from a Chromebook?
 It's possible, but very different.
 Chromebooks use Google Print, a cloud-based system for printing.
 First, you need a printer that supports Google Print, which sends all docs to the cloud first.
-Then, you print from the Chromebook to the cloud to the printer.
+Then, you print from the Chromebook, to the cloud, to the printer.

-You actually can use local apps with a Chromebook.
-Google lets you install and use Android apps, but hold your horses.
-I've used Chromebooks for years, and I avoid Android apps.
-They tend to be clunky, crash often, and don't always load.
-They also don't work on older Chromebooks.
-If you still want to try them, Google offers some great support.
+Google lets you install and use Android apps on Chromebooks, but Android apps tend to be clunky, crash often and don't always load.
+Nor do they work on older Chromebooks.
+If you still want to try them, read these tips from Google.
 Just be ready for some trouble.

-On a lighter note, Microsoft is adding Office apps to the Google Play store for Chromebooks.
-The apps are Android versions of Office which include the same features you’d find on an Android tablet running Office.
-But devices larger than 10.1 inches need an Office 365 subscription to create, edit or print.
+Microsoft has added Office apps to the Google Play store for Chromebooks.
+The apps are Android versions of Office, and they include the same features you'd find on an Android tablet running Office.
+However, if you're using a device larger than 10.1 inches, you need an Office 365 subscription to create, edit or print.

 7. Browse away.

+Chromebooks have some limitations.
 Android apps are clunky.
-You can't print locally in most cases.
-The keyboard has no function keys.
+In most cases, you have to print from the cloud.
+And the keyboard has no function keys.
 What good is a Chromebook, then?
-Well, it's amazing for browsing, and that's really valuable for most of us.
-For email, doc writing and research, it's fast and reliable.
-You probably won't ever crash the computer, and it's amazingly fast.
+Well, it's amazing for browsing, and that's really valuable for most people.
+For email, writing and research, Chromebooks are fast and reliable.